madebymany/css-patterns/README.md

 @extend %unstyled-list;
 ```

-Removes the default styles from a list and it's children.
+Removes the default styles from a list and its children.

 ### %vertical-align;